 2 Get instantly acquainted with Vail's swanky nightlife with a cocktail at Matsuhisa, owned by celebrity chef Nobu Matsuhisa.
 Choose seats at the bar at the back of the sleek, modern restaurant, where you'll face soaring two-story high windows showcasing Vail Mountain in all its sunset splendor.
 Order the Matsutini, Nobu's creative interpretation of a martini made with exotic fruits and soju—a distilled Korean beverage similar to vodka.

-1 In the winter, the skiing at Vail Mountain is world-class, and ditto on the hiking in the summer.
-But there's a more extraordinary way to experience Vail's rugged mountains, in any season, with Vail Valley Paragliding.
+1 In the winter, the skiing at Vail Mountain is world-class, and the same goes for the hiking in the summer.
+But there's a more extraordinary way to experience Vail's rugged mountains in any season, with Vail Valley Paragliding.
 You and your sweetie will each launch tandem with a qualified instructor (no experience required) from the top of 8,800-foot Bellyache Ridge.
 The flight, enabled by an inflatable nylon wing, is a surreal 15-minute soar over the serpentine Eagle Creek and the aspens and pines 1,000 feet below.
-You'll share the air with eagles and hawks, and get a bird's eye view of Vail Mountain, the four peaks of nearby Beaver Creek Ski Resort, the craggy Gore Range, and the Continental Divide.
+You'll share the air with eagles and hawks and get a bird's eye view of Vail Mountain, the four peaks of nearby Beaver Creek Ski Resort, the craggy Gore Range, and the Continental Divide.

 4 Vail Village also has its fair share of notable galleries.
 Plan to peruse the Vail International Gallery, located across from Sonnenalp Hotel, an impressive collection of contemporary American, European, and South American art, as well as Russian Impressionism.
-Vail Village Arts, a two-minute walk away, represents more than 50 painters, sculptors, and photographers, and ships its wares anywhere in the world.
-Further down, the Vail Fine Art Gallery, located in the Solaris building, is a must-see, displaying museum-quality paintings by master painters.
-Meander among the oils, watercolors, pastels, and cast bronze sculptures, a celebration of French Impressionism from the 1870's to the present.
+Vail Village Arts, a two-minute walk away, represents more than fifty painters, sculptors, and photographers and ships its wares anywhere in the world.
+Farther down, the Vail Fine Art Gallery, located in the Solaris building, is a must-see, displaying museum-quality paintings by master painters.
+Meander among the oils, watercolors, pastels, and cast bronze sculptures, a celebration of French Impressionism from the 1870s to the present.

-6 Make Saturday night a Vail-style date night at Böl, a sexy upscale restaurant and bowling alley.
-With 21 wines by the glass, an ultra-modern dining room, and giant flat-screens over the lanes, Bol is unlike any bowling experience you've ever known.
-Eat dinner first, to allow time for the families to clear out of the bowling alley.
-The menu is a playful gourmet spin on American pub-style food and the pizza is excellent.
+6 Make Saturday night a Vail-style date night at b?l, a sexy upscale restaurant and bowling alley.
+With twenty-one wines by the glass, an ultra-modern dining room, and giant flat-screens over the lanes, b?l is unlike any bowling experience you've ever known.
+Eat dinner first to allow time for the families to clear out of the bowling alley.
+The menu is a playful, gourmet spin on American pub-style food, and the pizza is excellent.

 2 Walk off lunch at the Vail Farmer's Market and Art Show, which takes over Vail Village every Sunday from mid-June to late-September.
 In addition to the dizzying array of booths jam-packed with locally grown produce, fresh-baked goods, and specialty food items, you'll find dozens of local artists' stands.
 Browse their unique wares—everything from custom dog bowls to antique jewelry—while listening to live music.